boulissierehugo/Embedded-FPGA-bitstream-generation/VHDL/README.md

 `phony : ghdl, yosys, nextpnr, frames, bitstream (DEFAULT : bitstream)`

-Note : please make sure your source code is in .vhd or in .v (and not .vhdl)
+Note : please make sure your source code is in .vhd or in .v and not in .vhdl as it is not supported.